 OpenPhysio will consider all submissions on the condition that they have been created by the stated authors, have not been submitted or published anywhere else, nor that they are under consideration for publication elsewhere.
 We encourage authors to prepare articles so that they are between 3000-5000 words but this is a flexible guideline.

-Articles describing empirical research are the primary presentation mode of communication in OpenPhysio.
+Research article: Articles describing empirical research are the primary presentation mode of communication in the journal.
 These articles include studies where authors have gathered data directly and are considered to be primary research.

-These would describe interesting innovations in the classroom or clinical context.
-For example, when a teacher attempts something new and records the outcome.
-While this is usually low level research with minimal theory and small samples, case studies may contain interesting insights to innovations in practice.
+Research reports: These are relatively small studies with limited findings that nonetheless describe interesting innovations in the classroom or clinical context.
+While these are usually small-scale studies with minimal theory and small sample sizes, these kinds of reports may contain interesting insights that can inform other innovations in practice.

-Research notes are short articles (a maximum of 2000 words) that allow authors the opportunity to publish findings that would not ordinarily be possible to publish as full papers.
-They include detail that may be useful for the community, such as null results, single observations, updates to previous work, and experiments with small sample sizes.
-These notes may form the basis for future research.
+Research notes: Research notes are short articles (a maximum of 2000 words) that provide researchers with an opportunity to publish findings that would not ordinarily be possible to publish as full papers.
+They include detail that may be useful for the community, such as null results, single observations, updates to previous work, or insights based on classroom or clinical encounters.
+These notes may form the basis for future research, or might spark interest in a field.
 Authors may consider publishing notes as a series, which more closely resembles that way that much research is conducted.

 For all submissions, except literature reviews and position papers, we require the ethics clearance or project registration numbers to be included with the initial submission.
 While educational research carries with it a low risk of harm for participants, we believe that review boards also provide a level of oversight that ensures the research carried out is legitimate.